Smooth Online Parameter Estimation for time varying VAR models with application to rat's LFP data: Online estimation of connectivity of rat local field potentials

-As a starting point, a tv-VAR model of order $K=1$ is to fit to the LFP data where the dimension $P=7$.
-In the next step, the different connectivity measures presented in Section \ref{sbsec:connectivity_measures} (coherence and partial directed coherence) for the slow gamma (20-40 Hz) and theta-alpha (4-12 Hz) oscillation bands were computed.
-As previously mentioned, these measures of connectivity are very sensitive to the observation noise.
+As a starting point, a tv-VAR model of order $K=1$ is to fit to the LFP data where the dimension $P=21$, as it is the simplest model.
+In the next step, we compute the connectivity measures presented in Section \ref{sbsec:connectivity_measures} (coherence and partial directed coherence) for the slow gamma (20-40 Hz) and theta-alpha (4-12 Hz) oscillation bands.
+As previously mentioned, these measures of connectivity are very sensitive to the variance of the observation noise.
 Therefore, a small penalization for the tv-VAR parameters estimator's roughness will lead to a poor connectivity estimator.
-Figure \ref{fig:coherence_rough} clearly shows the poor quality of such estimates.
+Figure \ref{fig:coherence_rough} clearly shows the poor quality of such estimates using small penalization coefficient ($\alpha\sim 500$).

-However, when more adequate (higher) levels of smoothing are selected, the connectivity estimates for coherence seem to be strongly modulated by the sequence of odors for the slow gamma band, see Figure \ref{fig:coherence_smooth_slow_gamma}.
-Nevertheless, this amplitude modulation does not seem to be present for lower frequency bands such as the theta band, see Figure \ref{fig:coherence_smooth_theta}.
-Furthermore, the above mentioned amplitude modulation is not present between all pairs of tetrodes, which suggests some underlying activity in the hippocampus that is driven by the sequence of odors and not just by the rats head movements.
+However, when more adequate (higher) levels of smoothing are selected, the connectivity estimates for coherence seem to be strongly modulated by the sequence of odors for the slow gamma band, as can be seen in Figure \ref{fig:coherence_smooth_slow_gamma}for the T6-T12 pair.
+Nevertheless, this amplitude modulation does not seem to be present for lower frequency bands such as the theta-alpha band, as can be seen in Figure \ref{fig:coherence_smooth_theta}.
+Furthermore, the above mentioned amplitude modulation is not present between all pairs of tetrodes (e.g., T12-T14 pair), which suggests some specific patterns in the activity at the electrode tips that is driven by the sequence of odors (instead of potential electrophysiological artifacts or noise).
 The presence of this amplitude modulation of dependence between some tetrodes in the slow gamma band and not in the theta band supports the results found in \cite{NON_SPATIAL_CODING}.

-In both Figures \ref{fig:coherence_smooth_slow_gamma} and \ref{fig:coherence_smooth_theta}, it can be seen that the choice of the penalization parameter $\alpha$ does not strongly influence the estimated connectivity as long as it is in the same order of magnitude, i.e., $\alpha \in O(10^3)$.
+In both Figures \ref{fig:coherence_smooth_slow_gamma} and \ref{fig:coherence_smooth_theta}, it can be seen that the choice of the penalization parameter $\alpha$ does not strongly influence the estimated connectivity as long as it is in the same order of magnitude, i.e., $\alpha \in O(10^4)$.
 This observation provides information regarding the low sensitivity of the SOPE method to the choice of the regularization parameter $\alpha$.